pmukeshreddy/Graph-MCP-Server/README.md

 # Code Graph MCP Server

-**An MCP server that gives Claude actual code intelligence - not vibes.**
+**An MCP server that gives LLMs actual code intelligence.**

 ## What This Does

-When you ask Claude to modify code, it usually guesses what else might break.
-This server builds a **real dependency graph** from your codebase so Claude knows *exactly* what depends on what.
+When you ask an LLM to modify code, it usually guesses what else might break.
+This server builds a **real dependency graph** from your codebase so your AI assistant knows *exactly* what depends on what.

 ```
 You: "Add timeout to APIRouter"

 Without this server:          With this server:
-Claude guesses → 🎲           Claude queries graph → gets real data
+LLM guesses → 🎲              LLM queries graph → gets real data
                               • 12 functions call APIRouter
                               • 3 files will need updates
                               • Here's the actual code that breaks